Click this link to register with Northwest Home Educators

 End of year BBQ/Pool Committee (3 positions)

 Assist the chairman in events pertaining to the BBQ.
-This may including gathering supplies, advertising the event, and possibly cooking at the BBQ.
+This may include gathering supplies, advertising the event, and possibly cooking at the BBQ.

 Field Day Chairman***

-Responsible for organizing a field day for the group.
+Responsible for organizing a field day for the group that is geared for mostly elementary and middle students and some high school students.
 This includes deciding on a location, field day games for this event, and making sure all supplies are purchased and brought to the Field Day.
-You will coordinate with the Treasurer concerning your budget and reimbursement.
+You will coordinate with the Treasurer (treasurer.nwhe@gmail.com) concerning your budget and reimbursement.

-You must be available to come to this event, which will be held on March 28th.
-Additionally, you will add the field day information to the calendar and send an email advertising the event to the group.
-(This field day should be geared for elementary, middle and high school aged students).
+You must be available to come to this event, which will be held on March 27th.
+Additionally, you will update any field day information in the calendar in TroopTrack.
+You will send an email advertising the event to the group, and several reminder emails (usually 2 weeks, 1 week, and one day before the event).
 Finally, you will delegate responsibilities for this event to your committee and communicate with them regularly.

 Field Day Committee Member (3 positions)